-Another notable character, was John Smith, known as “Uncle John,” an old trapper and guide, who figured a great deal in frontier history.
-He had a remarkable experience, if only the truth were told, but as the old gentleman got along in years, his imagination became more fertile and his tongue more loose, and he spent most of his time in drawing long yarns for the benefit of “tender-feet.”
-He was a perfect guide, and an excellent hunter; was acquainted with every fort of the west, and, as he used to say, had drank out of every spring from the mouth of the Yellowstone to the Red River of the South.
+Another notable character was John Smith, known as “Uncle John,” an old trapper and guide, who figured a great deal in frontier history.
+He had a remarkable experience if only the truth were told, but as the old gentleman got along in years, his imagination became more fertile and his tongue looser, and he spent most of his time in drawing long yarns for the benefit of “tender-feet.”
+He was a perfect guide, and an excellent hunter; he was acquainted with every fort of the west, and, as he used to say, had drunk out of every spring from the mouth of the Yellowstone to the Red River of the South.
 One of his characteristics, as described in Colonel Inman’s charming stories, was never to eat quail, and thereby hung a story.
 The old man was on the plains at one time, with some of his companions, and was about to shoot at a buffalo, when a little quail lit on the barrel of his gun and obstructed his sight.
 He shook it off, but it returned again.
-Just at that moment the party was attacked by the Indians, and the fact that he had a load in his gun saved his life.
+Just at that moment, the party was attacked by the Indians, and the fact that he had a load in his gun saved his life.
 He always believed that the interference of that quail with his buffalo shooting was a special interposition of Providence.

 Some of the eyes that cross these pages perhaps have seen an Indian romance of a wild and gory character called “The Wild Huntress of the Plains,” or by a name akin to that, and read the story without suspecting that it was founded upon fact.
 It is true that there used to be a wild woman roaming over the plains of Kansas, riding the most intractable of mustangs, and carrying danger wherever she went.
-Her eye was black and wild, and glittered like that of a snake, and her long, uncombed hair, which the wind had tangled, floated out behind her as she rode, like a cluster of writhing vipers.
-She lived in an old dug-out, and ate herbs and roots and the meat of buffalo she killed.
+Her eye was black and wild and glittered like that of a snake, and her long, uncombed hair, which the wind had tangled, floated out behind her as she rode, like a cluster of writhing vipers.
+She lived in an old dug-out and ate herbs and roots and the meat of buffalo she killed.
 The Indians feared her, as they had a superstitious terror of all insane persons, and her presence in the neighborhood of one of their villages was a sufficient reason for immediate and hasty removal.
-She was known as Crazy Ann, and was formerly the wife of a railroad contractor by the name of Peters, who was killed in the most brutal manner by the Indians before her very eyes.
+She was known as Crazy Ann and was formerly the wife of a railroad contractor by the name of Peters, who was killed in the most brutal manner by the Indians before her very eyes.
 She became a maniac, and for several years roamed on the prairies unrestrained, but was finally taken to an insane asylum, where she died.